sambaiz/cdkbot/README.md

 ## Operations

 Following commands are runnable by PR comments.
+Before an operation, base (where to merge) branch is merged internally.

 - `/diff`: cdk diff all stacks
 - `/deploy`: cdk deploy all stacks